2006 Oaxaca rebellion: October 2006

-October 29–30
+29–30 October

 At least two protesters, Social Security Institute workers Roberto López Hernández and nurse and APPO safety commission member Jorge Alberto Beltrán, were killed when about 3,500 federal police and 3000 military police removed protesters in downtown Oaxaca's Zócalo, with a backup of 5,000 army troops waiting just outside the city.
 The police forces were met with resistance from protesters and Radio APPO reported police raids (which were denied by the federal government) on activists' homes, helicopters dropped chemical grenades (apparently tear gas) on protesters who had been pushed from the Zócalo.
 There were multiple unconfirmed reports of a young teenager, but rather a twelve-year-old child, shot in the streets near Puente Tecnológico; the boy's body was reportedly taken by police.
-There have been some deaths according to local media, and while the APPO claims 'dozens' of deaths, the exact number is yet unknown.
-Protests continued, with sporadic clashes occurring around the Zócalo, which is held by Federal forces.
+There have been some deaths, according to local media, and while the APPO claims 'dozens' of deaths, the exact number is yet unknown.
+Protests continued, with sporadic clashes around the Zócalo, which is under Federal forces' control.

 Numerous people have been detained; footage shows at least four being removed in a PFP Mi-17 helicopter.

-The Mexican Episcopate Conference, an organization of the Catholic Church, supported the intervention of the Federal Police in the conflict.
+The Mexican Episcopate Conference, an organization of the Catholic Church, supported the Federal Police's intervention in the conflict.

-On October 30, 2006, the Revolutionary Indigenous Clandestine Committee (CCRI) issued a notice condemning the government tactics and the killings, including that of a minor; through the communiqué, the EZLN indicated a four-point response, which included the closing of some highways in the southeast state of Chiapas, and their vocal support to the people of Oaxaca.
+On 30 October 2006, the Revolutionary Indigenous Clandestine Committee (CCRI) issued a notice condemning the government tactics and the killings, including that of a minor; through the communiqué, the EZLN indicated a four-point response, which included the closing of some highways in the southeast state of Chiapas, and their vocal support to the people of Oaxaca.